allan6757/code-challenge-1/README.md

-# Chai Bora Ingredient Calculator
+# challenge 1-Chai Bora Ingredient Calculator

 This project calculates the required ingredients to make a specific number of cups of Kenyan TEA.